Tanz0rz/haxe-fmod/extension/haxe/plugin-api-dsp.md

 verdict: cannot the per instance state received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.create gives the built-in units

 ## FMOD_DSP_STATE#2
-verdict: cannot a plugin read callback keeping its phase in plugindata, received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, the built-in oscillator unit (Dsp.create(DspType.OSCILLATOR)) plays the same tone from game code
+verdict: cannot a plugin read callback keeping its phase in plugindata.
+Only a plugin callback on FMOD's mixer thread receives it, and Haxe code cannot host one.
+The built-in oscillator unit (Dsp.create(DspType.OSCILLATOR)) plays the same tone from game code

 ## FMOD_DSP_STATE_DFT_FUNCTIONS
 verdict: cannot received only by a plugin callback on FMOD's mixer thread, which Haxe code cannot host, Dsp.create gives the built-in units and StudioSystem.loadPlugin loads a compiled plugin